beach

 And they aren’t even afraid of you unless you’re very clear that you’re going to protect your belongings.

-Water was very warm yet not very salty because of numerous rivers and streams that fall into the ocean.
+The water was very warm yet not very salty because of the numerous rivers and streams that fall into the ocean.
 The Manuel Antonio Beach is definitely one of the best beaches in Costa Rica.

 What I liked about the parks in Costa Rica, in general, is that you can drink water from the tap unless it’s explicitly prohibited.
 One local gentleman told me that the rule of thumb is that you can drink water from the tap anywhere in the mountains, but should avoid drinking it close to the beaches.